Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

-Smartphones have advanced to the point where stunning images are just a few screen taps away.
+Smartphones have advanced to the point where stunning images are only a few screen taps away.

-Smartphone photography or iphoneography is used for snapping those precious moments.
+Smartphone photography or iPhoneography is for snapping those precious moments.
 We use it to capture the world around us.

-From friends and family, to landscapes, to travel, not to mention all the food we eat – nothing is safe from the quick snap of a smartphone camera.
+From friends and family, to travel landscapes.
+Not to mention all the food we eat.
+Nothing is safe from the quick snap of a smartphone camera.

-Smartphone photography is a great way to capture the world around you, from candid images to carefully planned shots.
+Smartphone photography is a great way to capture the world around you.
+Both candid images and planned shots are possible.

-Browse through our complete guide, then read it in depth, and we’ll equip you with all you need to know to take advantage of the camera you’re always carrying around.
+Browse through our complete guide, then read it in depth.
+We’ll equip you with all you need to know to take advantage of the camera you’re always carrying around.

 Both of these smartphones share some similarities and some differences.

-One thing that sets iPhone apart are the numerous accessories you can buy and use with the iPhone.
+One thing that sets the iPhone apart is the many accessories you can buy and use.
 The Android side of the family lacks in this department.

 On the flip side, Androids’ technology is rapidly evolving, as it needs to compete with the Apple giant.

-One instance is Huawei partnering with Leica, where Leica makes the cameras for the Huawei smartphone.
+One instance is Huawei partnering with Leica.
+This camera company makes the cameras for the Huawei smartphone.